MG ZS EV review

 Electric range, battery life and charge time

 Modern-day MGs haven’t been known for leading the field in terms of residual values.
 That said, they tend to be very affordable in the first place, so should have less of a distance to fall.
-Experts predict that electric ZS models will retain just above 40% of their value after three years and 36,000 miles – meaning they will be worth around £11,000 to £12,000 depending on spec.
+Experts predict that electric ZS EV models will retain around 46 per cent of their value after three years and 36,000 miles.

 It is worth considering that the shifting demand towards electric cars and long waiting lists in some cases may well help the MG retain value.
-At the same time, longer-range models becoming more affordable will likely work against the ZS.
 While MG is not one of the most desirable car brands, it is on the up in the UK with more and more motorists seeing the benefits behind what is a more affordable badge.

 Interior, design and technology